Discover how to encourage open-ended play (as well as why you should) as a way to boost your child’s creativity and imagination.

 - How to Be Awesome at Playing with Your Kids (Even if You Don’t Like It)

 - 25 Easy Activities for 2 Year Olds

-Don’t forget: Join my newsletter and get my play ideas calendar, perfect for small pockets of time throughout the day!
-Download it below—at no cost to you:
+Don’t forget: Join my newsletter and get your play ideas calendar below—at no cost to you: